Granddyser/windows-llama-cpp-python-cuda-guide/README.md

     ⚠️ [See critical setup requirements above](#critical-setup-requirements) on configuring your system environment variables (CUDA_PATH, CUDA_HOME, Path)!
     Always make sure these point to the CUDA version you want to use.

+   :bulb::bulb::bulb::bulb:
+   **Here's an additional tip:**
+   When you clone an AI repository (e.g., for LLMs, Diffusion models, etc.), it's a good practice to first check the `requirements.txt` file (or similar dependency files).
+This file often specifies the exact Torch version required by the          project.
+Afterwards, you can visit the [PyTorch - Previous Versions](https://pytorch.org/get-started/previous-versions/) page to see which CUDA version is best suited for that Torch version and find the correct installation command.
+This can help you avoid compatibility issues from the start.

    This guide was created based on the information provided and the specified corrections.
    Last Updated: June 2025